 - Want this spicy?
 Add Tabasco or red pepper flakes.

 Gather all the ingredients for our New England clam chowder.
 Chop up the onion, celery, and carrot, then measure out the spices and dairy.
-(Note: adding carrots is more common in Manhattan chowder.)
+(Adding carrots is more common in Manhattan chowder.)

 - Cook the bacon in a cast iron skillet over medium low heat until it's crisp and the fat is rendered.
-Blot off the excess grease, then cut into bite-sized pieces.
+Transfer to a plate and blot off the excess grease, then cut into bite-sized pieces.
+(Image 1)

-3. Sprinkle on flour to get the roux started.
+- Sprinkle on flour to get the roux started.
 Cook the flour for a minute or two over medium heat, while constantly stirring.
+(Image 3)

-5. Add the Yukon gold or red potatoes and the spices (bay leaves, fresh thyme, salt, and black pepper).
+- Add the potatoes and the spices (bay leaves, fresh thyme, salt, and black pepper).
 Stir, then cover.
 Bring to a boil, then simmer for 15 minutes or until the potatoes are fork tender, stirring every 5 minutes to prevent the potatoes from sticking to the bottom.
+(Image 5)

-6. Remove the bay leaf and the thyme sprigs and reduce the heat to medium low.
-Add the whole or chopped baby clams, and the evaporated milk.
+- Remove the bay leaf and the thyme sprigs and reduce the heat to medium low.
+Add the baby clams and the evaporated milk.
+(Image 6)

-7. Add the heavy cream and stir, then heat through, about 5 minutes.
+- Add the heavy cream and stir, then heat through, about 5 minutes.
+(Image 7)

-8. Serve the New England clam chowder warm and garnish with a generous serving of bacon, fresh parsley, and oyster crackers.
+- Serve the New England clam chowder warm and garnish with a generous serving of bacon, fresh parsley, and oyster crackers.
+(Image 8)

 Recipe FAQs